YoussefElyaz/Devops-Project/README.md

 ```
 npm run test
 ```
-On Package.json I used the script "test": "mocha test/*.js", the script "test": "./node_modules/.bin/mocha test/*.js" doesn't recognize the directory when I run the npm run test or npm test.
+On Package.json we used the script "test": "mocha test/*.js", the script "test": "./node_modules/.bin/mocha test/*.js" doesn't recognize the directory when we run the npm run test or npm test.

+## CI/CD pipeline

+1. We Created a Git repository for the User API project and commited all the files.
+2. CI Workflow connects Node.js application to Redis
+3. Configuring the worklow to deploy to Heroku

 ## Author